Invertible exterior powers: Abstract

 \section{Abstract}

-We show that in a symmetric monoidal category over a field of characteristic zero, objects with an invertible exterior power are rigid.
-As an application we prove some conjectures on dimensions in symmetric monoidal categories recently stated by Baez, Moeller and Trimble.
+We present a proof of the fact that in a symmetric monoidal category over a field of characteristic zero, objects with an invertible exterior power are rigid.
+As an application we prove two recent conjectures on dimensions in symmetric monoidal categories by Baez, Moeller and Trimble and further conjectures by Baez and Trimble.